Adam Forshaw: Leeds United

-On 8 August 2019, it was revealed that Leeds had rejected bids for Forshaw during the 2019 transfer window in order to keep him at the club.

-Forshaw started the 2019–20 season strongly alongside Mateusz Klich and Kalvin Phillips in central midfield, but after seven games picked up a hip injury.
-The injury was at first judged to be minor, but on 4 January 2020 after 16 weeks out injured, head coach Marcelo Bielsa revealed that Forshaw was still trying to recover from his hip injury.
+On 8 August 2019, it was reported that Leeds had rejected bids for Forshaw during the 2019 transfer window in order to keep him at the club.
+Forshaw started the 2019–20 season strongly alongside Mateusz Klich and Kalvin Phillips in central midfield, but after seven games suffered a hip injury.
+The injury was at first judged to be minor, but on 4 January 2020 after 16 weeks out injured, head coach Marcelo Bielsa said that Forshaw was still trying to recover from his hip injury.
 In February, Forshaw was sent to the Steadman Clinic in Colorado, United States, for surgery and was ruled out of the rest of the season.

 After the English professional football season was paused in March 2020 due to the impact of the COVID-19 pandemic on association football, the season was resumed during June, where Forshaw earned promotion with Leeds to the Premier League, who also became EFL Championship Champions for the 2019–20 season in July after the successful resumption of the season.

-By January 2021, Forshaw had missed more games for Leeds out injured than he had actually played a part in, with Bielsa declaring at a 25 January press conference:

-Forshaw returned to action playing 82 minutes in a Leeds U23 match versus Aston Villa U23 on 16 April 2021, although he sustained a minor hamstring injury which would keep him out for another period of time.
+By January 2021, Forshaw had missed more games for Leeds out injured than he had actually played a part in, with Bielsa stating at a 25 January press conference: "Forshaw is a professional who looks after his health very much, that's why I think that as soon as his injury problems are resolved he will be able to compete very quickly."
+On 16 April 2021, Forshaw returned to action playing 82 minutes in a Leeds U23 match versus Aston Villa U23, although he sustained a minor hamstring injury which kept him out for another period of time.

 Following a successful preseason, Forshaw made his first start for nearly two years for Leeds' senior team in a competitive game, playing the first hour of a League Cup match against Crewe Alexandra on 24 August 2021.
 Forshaw played his first league game of the 2021–22 season against Southampton in October, coming on as a 64th-minute substitute for Rodrigo.
 On 7 November, Forshaw was in the starting lineup for Leeds against Leicester City, his first Premier League start in over four years.
-In January 2022 Forshaw extended his Leeds contract until the end of the 2022-23 season with the option to extend for a further year.
+In January 2022, Forshaw extended his Leeds contract until the end of the 2022–23 season with the option to extend for a further year.
+On 13 June 2023, Leeds announced that Forshaw's contract would not be renewed, and he would leave the club at the end of the 2022–23 season.

+Norwich City

+On 26 August 2023, Norwich City signed Forshaw on a free transfer.
+He made his first appearance for The Canaries three days later as a substitute in a League Cup tie and, after a handful of other substitute Championship and League Cup games, was named in the starting XI on 4 October 2023 in a league defeat at Swansea City.